rivas-lab/biomarkers/README.md

-# Genetics of 35 Biomarkers project in the Rivas Lab
+# Genetics of 35 biomarkers project in the Rivas Lab

 ![Fig 1](/figures/figure1.png)